 The following metrics will be studied:

 Backward compatibility: The STAs with supporting AIML enabled dual CSI compression shall support the legacy 802.11 CSI report scheme.
 This compatibility is expected to be supported since AIML capable STAs are expected to support legacy CSI report scheme.
+In order to collect data samples, AP and non-AP STAs perform CSI feedback based on the legacy 802.11 CSI report scheme.
+AP obtains the codebook using the AIML technique and transmits the codebook information to the non-AP STAs.
+Thereafter, the CSI feedback mode is changed to the proposed dual CSI feedback scheme.

 Hardware/software capability: The STAs that use AIML to generate the AIML enabled dual CSI compression shall have the hardware and software capability to support AIML algorithms.